History of Vancouver

 Chinatown Spring Festival Parade

-Given Vancouver’s large Asian community, this Chinese New Year event is one not to be missed if you are visiting during late January/early February.
+Given Vancouver’s large Asian community, the Chinatown Spring Festival Parade is a Chinese New Year event not to be missed if you are visiting during late January/early February.

 Some 3,000 participants, including marching bands, lion dancers and the Vancouver Police Department Motorcycle Drill Team travel a mile-long route watched by 100,000 spectators.